-In the clearest possible terms, you want to find a new heater with an AFUE rating higher than your old.
+In the clearest possible terms, you want to find a new heater with an AFUE rating higher than your old one.
 Why?
 As heaters age, their efficiency levels drop, which means they have to work harder to generate the same levels of heat.
 This usually results in higher monthly bills and more out-of-pocket expenses just to get the same level of heating that you’ve always expected.

 Lowering your monthly costs can be a big part of your decision to install a new heater, so when you finally pull the trigger, a higher AFUE rating will ensure that you recoup at least some of your installation costs as time goes on.
 A high AFUE rating can also improve the resale value of the house, especially if you’re looking to sell in the next year or two.
-A newer furnace with a higher efficiency will look much more attractive to a potential buyer than an old one will.
+A newer furnace with higher efficiency will look much more attractive to a potential buyer than an old one will.